 I was scrolling through my Facebook feed the other day when I stumbled upon a status update from someone I know.
 She was ranting about being a young entrepreneur but never being able to go on a vacation, mainly because of the lack of funds.
 It touched my heart.
 I too have been there.
-Feeling that urge and need to get away, dreaming of that ultimate vacation then hearing my bank account quietly laughing and saying “Bitch, please”.
+Feeling that urge and need to get away, dreaming of that ultimate vacation then hearing my bank account quietly laughing, saying “Bitch, please!”.

 Do a budget

-Make sure you add everything related to your trip; plane ticket, accommodation, car rental, travel insurance, suitcase (in case you need one), activities, tours, food, entertainment, shopping and cramp it all into that budget.
-It’s important to get a realistic amount of what your trip is going to cost you so you know what price tag hangs on your ultimate goal.
+Make sure you add everything related to your trip; plane ticket, accommodation, car rental, travel insurance, suitcase (in case you need one), activities, tours, food, entertainment, shopping and then cramp it all into that budget.
+It’s important to get a realistic idea of what the trip will cost you.
+Your dream cmes with a price tag and the more realistic that price tag is the better.

 Of course it takes hard work to realize your dreams.
 You didn’t think I was gonna give you an easy way to get to that trip, did you?
 I can hear your frustration.
 How are you supposed to save for a trip if you’re barely getting by as it is?
 Some of us have children and other responsibilities and time is a luxury that most of us don’t have, but have you ever considered a part time job on the side?
 Ask yourself this: “What am I really good at?
 What talents do I have?”

 You can write, design, consult, teach, bookkeep or sing in restaurants if that’s your talent.
 These are all great ways of earning some extra cash on the side.
 Use your special power, Supergirl.